 The design philosophy of the DUT07 was carried over to our 2008 competitor, but almost all the parts were radically redesigned.
 This resulted in our first overall competition winning car; the DUT08.
 Amongst the impressive results of this historic car was a clean sweep of the difficult endurance and fuel efficiency events.

 Evolving from the promising DUT06, our 2007 competitor performed even better.
-Consistently high scores across the board at Formula Student UK guaranteed the team it's first silver trophy.
-Unfortunately, in Germany the results were not as encouraging, with the car not being able to finish the Endurance event.
+Consistently high scores across the board at Formula Student UK secured the team's first silver trophy.
+Unfortunately, in Germany the results were not as good, with the car not being able to finish the Endurance event.
 Nonetheless, the DUT07 remains dear to our hearts as our first top 2 finish.

 On the Podium